 - We see the nominations as a list of everyone’s answers and we have to click around a bit to check who you mean when you say “Same as before” or “See above”.
 Your comment will be also overlooked if the nominee makes the shortlist because it has no reference in the appropriate list.

 - We won’t mark you on the spelling, grammar or punctuation in your nominations but we won’t necessarily know how to spell your friend’s name either, try to get it right for them.
 When nominating a character it helps a lot if you know the player’s name.
-It’s not always essential but inconsistencies can lead to nominations for someone going astray.
+It’s not always essential but inconsistencies can lead to your nominations for someone amazing going astray.

 - Include the name of the Larp as well as the event because we can’t always be sure whether you meant the Moot 1/Lions/Wolves/Black Company faction at CP or LT.

 - We LOVE to read your comments.
 Honestly think about whether they are actually helpful to the case you are putting forward though.
 Comments which are felt to be damaging to the nominated body’s chances will not be put forward to the judges.
 E.G. “because X told me to nominate them” makes X look a bit desperate and makes you look reluctant to stand by your nomination.

 - Not adding comments is fine too.
 If you want to comment but can’t decide what to write, you can save your nomination form and come back to it later.

 - Comments which stretch to more than 2 paragraphs will be cropped/edited (if used) because the judge’s document is already more than 20 pages!